Rubina-Shrivastava/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## purpose
-###  The purpose of this challenge was to improve our app so customers will be able to use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
+###  The purpose of this challenge was to improve our app, so customers will be able to use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-### 1. Retrieve weather data including the weather description for over 500 cities across the world,
+### 1. Retrieve weather data including the weather description for over 500 cities across the world.
-### 2. Create a customer travel destinations map,
+### 2. Create a customer travel destinations map.
 ### 3. Create a travel itinerary map.

 ## Resources